 With these improvements, Porsche demands extra coin.
 The S model retails for $114,250 once buyers factor in a $1,050 destination charge, and the 4S moves to $121,650.
 These figures represent increases of $5,900 and $7,500, respectively.
 Both models are on-sale now, and deliveries will begin during the summer of 2019.
 The German firm isn’t done with the current-generation 991 model, though.

 It produced the most powerful naturally aspirated engine ever fitted to a street-legal 911 and stuffed it between the rear fenders of the updated GT3 RS.
 And, it’s sending off the current 911 by building a super-sexy Speedster model.

 Porsche will gradually expand the new 911 lineup with a base variant, convertible and Targa models, high-performance Turbo versions, and race-derived GT3 models.
 We expect the family will start to grow at the 2019 Geneva Auto Show.

 The big question mark hovering above the next 911 is whether it will incorporate electrification.
-Acheitner, like other top Porsche executives, hinted it’s a strong possibility.
+August Acheitner, the head of the 911 model line, hinted it’s a strong possibility.
 He didn’t explicitly confirm it, but he highlighted the model’s tendency to evolve mechanically over the past couple of decades.
 First, it adopted water-cooled engines.
 Then, more recently, the Carrera models downsized and went turbo-only.
 Electrification seems like the next logical step forward, very likely in the form of a plug-in hybrid drivetrain capable of running on battery power for short distances.

 Porsche laid the rumors of an all-electric 911 to rest — at least for the time being.
 While the next-generation model won’t offer a pure electric option, the 911 could lose its flat-six sooner or later.
 “Two years ago I’d have said no way.
 Today, I wouldn’t categorically rule it out,” Acheitner remarked.